openchatai/copilot/README.md

 ## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+- Learn how OpenCopilot codebase works and how you can contribute using Onbaord AI's tool: [learnthisrepo.com/opencopilot](https://learnthisrepo.com/opencopilot)

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+- This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind are welcome!

-We love hearing from you!
+- We love hearing from you!
 Got any cool ideas or requests?
 We're all ears!
 So, if you have something in mind, give us a shout!